 Put on by Mission Garden and the Menlo Park Neighborhood Association, this annual celebration welcomes the monsoon season while also celebrating the birthday of St. John the Baptist.
 Guests can enjoy music, and performances by folkloric dancers and mariachis family friendly event that’s free to the public.

-This annual celebration kicks off the Southern Arizona’s wine harvest season.
-Guests participate in grape stomping competitions, horse-drawn vineyard tours, along with tastings.
+This annual celebration kicks off Southern Arizona’s wine harvest season.
+Guests participate in grape stomping competitions, horse-drawn vineyard tours, along with pairings and tastings.

 Southeast Arizona Birding Festival